 Can I use other dairy free milks?

-Yes, but I find a mild flavored full fat oat milk like Oatly and Alpro provide to be the best alternative.
+Yes, but I find a mild flavored full fat oat milk, like Oatly and Alpro, to be the best alternative.

 However, if you would rather use almond milk, an unsweetened barista almond milk will work well too.
 Alternatively, almond cooking milk would work well here also.

-You can use coconut milk, but unless you have a mild flavored one because I find it adds a slight coconut flavor to the green bean casserole.
+You can use coconut milk, but unless you use a mild flavored one, I find it adds a slight coconut flavor to the green bean casserole.